Indonesian staff at Gaza hospital ‘resigned to fate’ as Israelis close in

 Before the war

-Before the war, food supplies for the Indonesian Hospital were usually sourced from nearby areas, Haq said.
+Before the war, food supplies for the Indonesia Hospital were usually sourced from nearby areas, Haq said.
 At the start of Israel’s total blockade and attacks on Gaza, MER-C volunteers would go out to hunt for supplies in ambulances, provided by the hospital, which were considered safer than civilian vehicles.

 Now the fighting has come so close to the hospital that it is too dangerous to venture outside.